Experimental Workflow of a Tube Formation Assay

 After image acquisition, parameters such as tube area, tube length, tube number, loop area, loop number, and the number of sprouts can be analyzed.
 This can be performed manually or by using automated software.
 The statistical comparison of the parameters (either alone or in combination) will give an overview of the extent of tube formation under different conditions.

-With the Tube Formation ACAS Image Analysis software, ibidi provides a time-saving, fully-automated solution for the quantification of tube formation assays.
+With the Tube Formation FastTrack AI Image Analysis software, ibidi provides a time-saving, fully-automated solution for the quantification of tube formation assays.
 It includes analyses of the loop count, average loop area, average tube length (per loop), total tube length, and branch count.

 Which endothelial cells should I use?